 This week OCBC made the market sit up with a significant move by replacing their existing FDR and BOARD rate home loans with a brand new mortgage peg called OHR which stands for OCBC Home Rate.

-As thought leader in the mortgage space, we need to give our take on it and our initial assessment is that it can be quite an exciting new peg for the Singapore market if it lives up to its promise of benchmarking on the long-term average of the 1-month and 3-month SIBOR.
-In fact, we think it embodies the best in SIBOR and the best in the popular FDR home loan peg.
-Let me explain but first let us present what are the new packages the bank has unveiled at the same time:
+As thought leader in the mortgage space, we need to give our take on it and our initial assessment is that it can be quite an exciting new peg for the Singapore market if it lives up to its promise of taking reference on the long-term average of the 1-month and 3-month SIBOR.
+First let us present what are the new packages the bank has unveiled at the same time:

 We will explain OHR shortly.
 First notice there is a fixed rate package from OCBC this time, a bank which has shied away from competing on fixed rates in recent years.
 That is good news for the market with more entrants of fixed rate home loan players.
 The bank fixed the rate for the first two years by contracting that it will not move OHR during this period, or what they call OHR Fixed.
 What is more interesting to us is the floating rate package at 1.35 for the first two years, and even if you include the year 3 rate of 1.40 that gives an average of 1.37 over the first three years (coinciding with the legal fee clawback period for refinancing cases) which will make it one of the lowest in the market for floating rate housing loans.
 This would be especially attractive to those with bigger loans like above $1m, especially if OHR remains very stable in the long term.